cloudfoundry-attic/cf-abacus/lib/utils/batch/README.md

-batch
+abacus-batch
 ===

-Simple function wrapper that batches Node-style calls.
+Batching for async function calls.

-Usage
----

 This module provides a simple way to implement function call batching.
 Batching is achieved by wrapping a function in logic that records calls in a batch for